Mayanka-Sheoran/photo-approval-platform/README.md

-# vue-starter
+# photo-approval-platform

-> A Vue.js starter kit that lets you focus on more programming and less configruation.
+> A Vue.js web application that lets different levels of reviewers approve images which are then passed on to the next level.
 ## Build Setup

 ``` bash